KlingTeam/T2I-CoReBench/README.md

 ### 🖼️ Generate Images

 Use the provided script to generate images from the benchmark prompts in `./data`.
 You can customize the T2I models by editing `MODELS` and adjust GPU usage by setting `GPUS`.
-Here, we take *Qwen-Image* as an example, and the corresponding Python environment can be referred to in its [official repository](https://github.com/QwenLM/Qwen-Image).
+Here, we take [Qwen-Image](https://github.com/QwenLM/Qwen-Image) as an example, and the corresponding Python environment can be referred to its [official repository](https://github.com/QwenLM/Qwen-Image).

   ```bash
   bash sample.sh